Student Work Study Guide

 Eligibility

-A student may be determined eligible for Federal Work-Study only after meeting all of the following criteria:
+A student may be determined eligible for Federal Work-Study only after meeting all the following criteria:

 When and How to Apply

-- FWS funds are awarded on a first-come, first-served basis so it is important to file as soon as possible after October 1st.
-Applications filed prior to February 1 are given first consideration.
+• FWS funds are awarded on a first-come, first-served basis.
+File your FAFSA as soon as possible after October 1 each year.

 Frequently Asked Questions